kyleratliff1/docs/HAproxy/haproxy_template.md

     # Virtual interface
     vrrp_instance VI_01 {
-            # Default state of the node as either a Master or Slave, uncomment only one of state parameters.
+            # The state of the node is either MASTER or BACKUP, uncomment only one of state parameters.
             state MASTER
             #state BACKUP
             interface ens18
             # Use the last octet of the shared virtual ip address to set the id.
-            virtual_router_id 11
+            virtual_router_id XX
-            # The priority specifies the order in which the assigned interface to take over in a failover.
+            # The priority specifies the order in which the assigned interface will take over in case of a fail over.
-            # Higher priority value sets the node as active and the other as standby, uncomment only one of the priority parameters.
+            # Higher priority value sets the node as MASTER and the other as BACKUP, uncomment only one of the priority parameters.
             priority 101
             #priority 100

             # The virtual ip address shared between the two load balancers.
-            # This will change per active/standby pair.
+            # This will change per master/backup pair.
             virtual_ipaddress {
-                    10.20.20.11
+                    10.20.X.X
             }

             # Associate the health check script check_haproxy with the VRRP instance.